MoraGames/didPlus/README.md

-# ERGO
+# Did+ On ERGO
-An Elettronic register in GoLang.
+Did+ is a modern Elettronic register writed in GoLang.
+This project will be used as a track for the state exam.

 ## Used Technologies: